-No matter where you live in the United States, you are able to see a large number of woodpeckers hanging around.
+No matter where you live in the United States, you can see a large variety of woodpeckers.
 Most people are surprised at the wide variety of species that can be found near them.

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a woodpecker feeding on my cams RIGHT NOW!)

 - Relatively small and has a small bill compared to other woodpecker species.

 - Color-wise, they have white bellies with a mostly black back that features streaks and spots of white.

 - Male birds have a distinctive red spot on the back of their head, which females lack.

 Downy Woodpeckers are one of the most common woodpeckers in the United States!